• Menu

 Map of the Blue River drainage basin.
 Photo: Shannon1

 The Blue River begins its journey near Mount Quandary in the Ten Mile Range.
 From nearby the town of Blue River, it flows past Breckenridge north towards Dillion Reservoir.
-After passing through the Dillion Reservoir Dam the Blue river flows through the Roberts Tunnel.
-The Roberts Tunnel was built channel some water under the Continental Divide and connects the Colorado River Basin to the South Platte River Basin.
+After passing through the Dillion Reservoir Dam the Blue River flows through the Roberts Tunnel.
+The Roberts Tunnel was built to channel some water under the Continental Divide and connects the Colorado River Basin to the South Platte River Basin.

 After passing through the tunnel the Blue River travels along the eastern slope of the Gore Range before hitting the Green Mountain Dam.
-Here it creates the Green Mountain Reservoir where it provides hydro-electric power and irrigation for the surrounding areas.
+Here it creates the Green Mountain Reservoir where it provides hydroelectric power and irrigation for the surrounding areas.

 Once the Blue River has passed through the Green Mountain Dam it travels 13 miles north to Kremmling where it meets the Colorado River.